Our Theory of Change

 learning through the community

-For those who are suffering, just having someone who (they think) understands their suffering can remain calm and will be able to look at the world differently.
+For those who are suffering, just having someone who they trust will understand their suffering can create a sense of calmness and a new perspective on them.
 The same can be said for those who are trying to get involved with those who are suffering.

 Being aware of suffering, thinking about what you can do, and helping someone fosters a sense of self-affirmation.
 On the other hand, there may be times when you feel useless and unable to do anything.